 Price Per Mile

 Mileage runs are not as common as they once were, but in some cases it is still useful to book a cheap flight that travels a long distance to earn more frequent flyer miles.
 (Some programs issue miles based on the price of a ticket, rendering this strategy moot.)

 When you view your search results, click on the “price” button.
 You can change the order in which results are sorted or check a box to switch to “price per mile.”
 This will still display the total ticket price but will sort the results by the price of the ticket divided by the total distance of the itinerary.

 Keep in mind if you have some flights on different carriers, different rules might apply to how many miles you earn on each flight.
 This should be interpreted with a grain of salt.

 Allow Airport Changes

-This radio button near the bottom of the search page (underneath the “Cabin” and “Stops” dropdown menus) comes into play when you include multiple airport options for your origin or destination as well as when you use a city code like NYC instead of listing JFK and LGA separately.
+There are several radio buttons near the bottom of the search page (underneath the “cabin” and “stops” dropdown menus).
+The option to allow airport changes comes into play when you include multiple airport options for your origin or destination as well as when you use a city code like NYC instead of listing JFK and LGA separately.

 Sometimes you just want to know what flight options exist, and other times you want to know which flights have availability so you can book it today.
 If you don’t want to rule anything out because you think seats might open up later, uncheck the box labeled “Only show flights and prices with available seats.”